-He never had the opportunity to control the construction of his own tomb and so ensure that it would be something special.
+He never had the opportunity to influence the construction of his own tomb and so ensure that it would be something special.
 He died so soon after accession that construction could only start posthumously, more specifically in March of 1621, the year after he passed away.

 But it was highly improper to keep the deceased emperor unburied for the many years it would take to build the requisite underground structures.
-A quick decision was made to inter Zhu Changlou in the grave originally excavated for 7th Ming Jingtai emperor (r.
+A quick decision was made to inter Zhu Changlou in the grave originally excavated for 7th Ming Jingtai Emperor (r.
 1450-1457).
 Indeed, the above ground structures were only completed five years later.

-This grave lay abandoned after 8th Ming Tianshun emperor had ordered it to be destroyed in revenge for having been imprisoned by his brother (the Jingtai emperor) in The Forbidden City.
-The Jingtai emperor had instead been interred in a prince's tomb in the western hills of Beijing.
+This grave lay abandoned after 8th Ming Tianshun Emperor had ordered it to be destroyed in revenge for having been imprisoned by his brother (the Jingtai Emperor) in The Forbidden City.
+The Jingtai Emperor had instead been interred in a prince's tomb in the western hills of Beijing.

-It was probably a wise decision to recycle the remains of the existing underground palace considering that it took some five years to complete the above ground structures and body perservation techniques were not very sofisticated.
+It was probably a wise decision to recycle the remains of the existing underground palace considering that it took some five years to complete the above ground structures and body preservation techniques were not very sofisticated.

-Inadvertently, the location did not show much respect for earlier deceased Ming emperors; basically Qingling lies squeezed in between the Zhengtong emperor's tomb Yuling a little to the north and the Hongxi emperor's tomb Xianling, a little further south.
+Inadvertently, the location did not show much respect for earlier deceased Ming emperors; basically Qingling lies squeezed in between the Zhengtong Emperor's tomb Yuling a little to the north and the Hongxi Emperor's tomb Xianling, a little further south.